noahwebb13/Carrier_File_Pipeline/README.md

 5) Finally, an output file is created and dropped to a directory

-In practice, clients send files through an SFTP and a scheduled job will run this code.
+In practice, carriers send files through an SFTP and a scheduled job will run this code.
 Then, the output file is appended to a database table.
 Futhermore, there are separate jobs that focus on moving files to their correct location - such as a processing folder or archive folder.

 ## Carrier files
+Let's say carriers send their files into this directory:
 ![alt text](images/carrier_files.png)

+Notice that each file has it's own naming convention.
+Although each file name contains a date, the dates are in different formats.

+Lets open the RCRS file (Real Carrier Real Service - aka fake carrier):
 ![alt text](images/RCRS.png)

+The file is in a fixed width format and does not contain columne names.
 ![alt text](images/Vision_Savings.png)
 ![alt text](images/Dentlife.png)